Racial equality: Attitudes

-State of Racial Equality
+State of racial equality

 Although the adoption of the UDHR has led to increased racial equality, racism and racial inequality persist in nearly all countries.
 Discrimination on the basis of race leads racial minorities to receive less job opportunities than their white peers, decreased access to educational and healthcare resources, and higher rates of incarceration.
 While writing on the failures of Brown v.
-Board of Education, Jody Heymann, Aleta Sprague, and Amy Raub note, "From 1988 to 2014, the percentage of 'hyper-segregated schools,' in which 90% or more of the students are minorities, grew from 5.7% to 18.4%."
+Board of Education, Jody Heymann, Aleta Sprague, and Amy Raub noted that "From 1988 to 2014, the percentage of 'hyper-segregated schools,' in which 90% or more of the students are minorities, grew from 5.7% to 18.4%."
 This shows that despite the efforts of the Supreme Court, segregation continues to exist in some American schools.
 The gap in resources and opportunities available between white communities and racial minorities is large; on average, white communities receive three times more than the least-privileged minority communities.
-Indirect forms off discrimination continue to exist many ways.
+Indirect forms of discrimination continue to exist many ways.
 One noteworthy form of indirect racial discrimination is pretrial risk assessment tests.
-Risk assessment tests are algorithmic attempts to measure the likelihood of recidivism in previously-incarcerated persons.
-Despite being created to remove the threat of racial bias from risk assessment tests, these algorithms have been found to overestimate the recidivism rate in black-Americans and underestimate the recidivism rate in white-Americans.
-These tests, similar to Jim Crow-era literacy tests, aren't outwardly discriminatory towards black-Americans, they appear to be race-neutral, however the danger lies in the fact that the designers of said risk assessment tools conflate risk with a distrust of authority, and the oppressive social and political conditions that can lead one to committing crimes.
+Risk assessment tests are algorithmic attempts to measure the likelihood of recidivism in previously incarcerated persons.
+Despite being created to remove the threat of racial bias from risk assessment tests, these algorithms have been found to overestimate the recidivism rate in blacks and underestimate the recidivism rate in White Americans.
+These tests, similar to Jim Crow era literacy tests, are not outwardly discriminatory towards blacks, they appear to be race-neutral, however the danger lies in the fact that the designers of said risk assessment tools conflate risk with a distrust of authority, and the oppressive social and political conditions that can lead one to committing crimes.
 This methodology is inherently flawed because oppressed racial minorities are more likely to be critical of the institutions that oppress them.

 Many countries, however, have found success in promoting racial equality through their constitution and legislature.
 Countries such as Brazil, Colombia, and South Africa ensured racial equality in their constitutions by writing them in cooperation with marginalized minority communities.
 Other countries' (including Canada, Mexico, the UK, India, etc.) constitutions include provisions that allow affirmative action to be taken in the name of promoting racial equality in the future, and mending the racial inequality of the past.
-For example, in response to the inequality of the caste system, India's constitution was written specifically to provide proportional legislative representation to members of previously-oppressed castes.
+For example, in response to the inequality of the caste system, India's constitution was written specifically to provide proportional legislative representation to members of previously oppressed castes.
 The original clause in the Indian constitution only provided this representation for a period of 10 years but it has been continually renewed every 10 years since its inception.